SYNERGY OF HEMP BOOSTER – WHERE IS THE SECRET?

 Many terpenes are bioactive, which means they may affect the body.
 This effect will vary based on the concentration of the terpene itself and how a person uses it.
 The properties of terpenes can range from anti-inflammatory, antimicrobial, neuroprotective, antidepressant to anti-cancer and anti-anxiety.
 It must be noted that researchers must study its effects further to understand how people can use it to benefit their health.

-Furthermore, there are were several synergistic activities found between cannabinoids and terpenes.
+Furthermore, there are several synergistic activities found between cannabinoids and terpenes.
 This means that cannabinoids together with terpenes can increase their overall effectiveness, which is a very interesting bit of information.
 For instance, a review in Frontiers in NeurologyTrusted Source found that people with epilepsy who took a CBD-rich extract (like our full spectrum hemp resin) had improved symptoms and fewer side effects than those who took purified CBD.
 This suggests that the other components in cannabis, such as terpenes, may affect how the body uses CBD.
 There is also plenty of medical research on isolated terpenes themselves, and some may even make their way into medical use.
 A particular study noted that many terpenes have demonstrated beneficial effects on the body and could serve as alternative medicine or therapies.

 FLAVONOIDS – OVERLOOKED YET SO IMPORTANT